Dr. Christopher L. Bennett, Ph.D., M.S., B.S.E.E.

 Dr. Bennett is a faculty member in the Music Engineering Technology program at the University of Miami Frost School of Music.
 In addition to teaching, he collaborates with faculty and students from the Departments of Physical Therapy and Biomedical Engineering on several inter-disciplinary research projects, investigating auditory biofeedback, rehabilitation engineering, and wireless kinematic data acquisition.
 He completed postdoctoral research at the UM Miller School of Medicine investigating audible medical alarms and operating room acoustics in simulated clinical settings to improve patient outcomes.
 An entrepreneur, he is a founding partner of Oygo Sound LLC, an audio development and consulting company with prominent clients in both music and medical fields.
 He is a member of the American Association for the Advancement of Science, Audio Engineering Society, IEEE and other notable associations and is published in such journals as the J. Acoustical Society of America, Anesthesia & Analgesia, and the J. Audio Engineering Society.
 Before his professional appointments he earned a Ph.D. in Biomedical Engineering, with a concentration in hearing science, a M.S. in Music Engineering Technology, and a B.S.E.E. in Audio Engineering.

-Dr. Gailey is professor in the Department of Physical Therapy, in the Miller School of Medicine.
+Dr. Gailey is a professor in the Department of Physical Therapy, in the Miller School of Medicine.
 His primary research has included Amputee Rehabilitation, Recreational Activities for the Disabled, Biomechanics And Metabolic Cost Of Prosthetic Gait, and Functional Assessment And Athletic Pursuits Of The Amputee As Well As Other Athletes With Disabilities Across The Life Span.
 He became an American Academy of Orthotics and Prosthetics Honorary Member in 2011, and a Blatchford Lecturer ISPO, Newcastle, England in 2010.
 He has received numerous awards, including the Henry O. Florence & P. Kendall Practice Award.
 American Physical Therapy Association in 2009, Burgess Award, Amputee Coalition of America in 2003, America Academy of Orthotics and Prosthetics Thranhardt Lecture winner 2009, 2007, 2003, 2001, and International Society of Prosthetic and Orthotics Forcheimer Prize for Research 1995.
 Dr. Gailey’s education includes a BSEd Certificate in Physical Therapy from the University of Miami, MSEd Education from the University of Miami, and PhD Prosthetics and Orthotics from the University of Strathclyde, Scotland.

 Mr. Davilla joined the Center for Computation Science as a systems administrator with the high performance computing core in May 2011.
 In July of 2012 he began working with the FORE Center on the RELOAD and CHAMP projects.
 Prior to joining CCS, he was a systems administrator with UM’s IT Student Support Services.
 Pedro provides application development and database support for the FORE Center.
 His responsibilities at CCS include HPC Operations Management, end-user support and systems administration.
 He is responsible for all database systems and web programming for the HPC core.
 Pedro obtained his BS and MS in Computer Science from the University of Miami in 2003 and 2005.